deeplearning4j/deeplearning4j/markovchainmontecarlo.md

 * [Markov Chain Monte Carlo Without all the Bullshit](https://jeremykun.com/2015/04/06/markov-chain-monte-carlo-without-all-the-bullshit/)
 * [A Zero-Math Introduction to Markov Chain Monte Carlo Methods](https://towardsdatascience.com/a-zero-math-introduction-to-markov-chain-monte-carlo-methods-dcba889e0c50)
 * [Hamiltonian Monte Carlo explained](http://arogozhnikov.github.io/2016/12/19/markov_chain_monte_carlo.html)

+## <a name="footnote">Footnotes</a>

+<a name="one">1)</a> *It's interesting to think about how these ways of thinking translate, or fail to translate, to real life.
+For example, while we might agree that the entirety of the past is encoded in the present moment, we cannot know the entirety of the present moment.
+The walk of any individual agent through life will reveal certain elements of the past at time step 1, and others at time step 10, and others still will not be revealed at all because in life we are faced with imperfect information -- unlike in Go or Chess.
+[Recurrent neural nets](./lstm.html) are structurally Markovian, in that the tensors passed forward through their hidden units contain everything the network needs to know about the past.
+LSTMs are thought to be more effective at retaining information about a larger state space (more of the past), than other algorithms such as Hidden Markov Models; i.e. they decrease how imperfect the information is upon which they base their decisions.*